OfentseLoeto/airbnb-clone-project/README.md

 Feature Breakdown

 1. API Documentation
-The project uses the **OpenAPI standard** for clear and consistent API documentation, ensuring easy integration for developers.
-Both **Django REST Framework** and **GraphQL** are supported, offering flexibility for CRUD operations and custom queries.
+The project uses the OpenAPI standard for clear and consistent API documentation, ensuring easy integration for developers.
+Both Django, REST Framework and GraphQL are supported, offering flexibility for CRUD operations and custom queries.

 2. User Authentication
 Users can register, log in, and manage their profiles through dedicated endpoints.
 This ensures secure access and allows the system to distinguish between hosts and guests.